t32k/grunt-csso/README.md

 # grunt-csso

-This is a custom grunt.js multitask aka [gruntplugin](http://jsfiddle.net/cowboy/qzRjD/show/) that executes `csso` on the command line for you.
+This is a custom grunt.js multitask aka [gruntplugin](http://jsfiddle.net/cowboy/qzRjD/show/) that minification task with [CSSO](http://css.github.com/csso/) for you.

 ## Dependencies

-You need to have [node.js](http://nodejs.org/), [grunt.js](https://github.com/cowboy/grunt), and [csso](http://css.github.com/csso/) installed for this to work.
+You need to have [node.js](http://nodejs.org/), [grunt.js](https://github.com/cowboy/grunt), installed for this to work.

 ## Installation & Options